BartMassey/ptyknot/README.md

 # License

 This work is made available under the "MIT License".
-Please see the file COPYING in this distribution for license terms.
+Please see the file LICENSE in this distribution for license terms.